dartaryan/agenseek/docs/stories/STORY-11.1.md

 ---

-### 4. Verify Cascade Delete Configuration
+### 4. Verify Cascade Delete Configuration ✅

 **Given** related data should be deleted
 **When** user is deleted
 **Then:**

-- [ ] Check database schema for cascade delete rules
+- [x] Check database schema for cascade delete rules
-- [ ] Ensure foreign keys have `ON DELETE CASCADE`
+- [x] Ensure foreign keys have `ON DELETE CASCADE`
-- [ ] Tables that should cascade:
+- [x] Tables that should cascade:
-  - `user_progress` → CASCADE on user deletion
+  - `user_progress` → CASCADE on user deletion ✅
-  - `user_notes` → CASCADE on user deletion
+  - `user_notes` → CASCADE on user deletion ✅
-  - `user_achievements` → CASCADE on user deletion
+  - `user_achievements` → CASCADE on user deletion ✅
-  - `user_preferences` → CASCADE on user deletion
+  - `user_preferences` → CASCADE on user deletion ✅
-  - Any other user-related tables
+  - All other user-related tables ✅

+**Verified:**
+- All tables in `001_initial_schema.sql` have proper `ON DELETE CASCADE` constraints
+- Foreign keys reference either `auth.users` or `profiles` with CASCADE
+- Database function handles deletion in correct order

 **Example Migration (if needed):**